devamin404/music-player/README.md

 I have made this simple and good looking music player with HTML, CSS and JS.
+It was from my initial web development projects when I was learning front-end development.
+It's so cool to see you, how you started from the basics, and now you are going to the next level.